kumaravel198/echoes/docker/README.md

 # Docker Container Usage

 Inprogress, does not work correctly.
+Need to fix backend in container.
 Braille to text fails spectulary.
 I have no idea text to braille is working.
-Can't read output.
+Can't read output to proof read.
+I can only read my name some what.

 _Note: I'm creating an offline, containerized environment for a website that includes a braille transcription feature.
 I'm focusing exclusively on Braille Grade 1 to ensure a high level of accuracy and reliability.
 Implementing Braille Grade 2's complex contractions and rules accurately is far too challenging for a straightforward script, and I have low confidence in its output.
 Therefore, I'm leaving the Grade 2 code disabled in the web UI.
 For those needing Grade 2 support, several excellent, specialized Git projects and libraries are available that handle it much better._